temporalio/documentation/docs-src/cli/cmd-options/detail.md

     - failures
 ---

-Detail to fail the Activity.
+A provided reason for failing an Activity.